Tom-Nagy/walking-around/README.md

 #### Home

-On the home page there is a heading (Ireland Best Walking Community), praising the Club, across the viewport.
+On the home page there is a heading (Ireland Best Walking Community) praising the Club.
+Below the heading there are three headlines that show users what to expect from the Club.
-Below there is a call to action button (Join Us).
-This is to trigger users desire to be part of the Club.
+Below there is a call to action button (Learn More).
+This is to trigger users desire to know more about the Club.
 This button will lead the users to fill up the "Get in touch" form.

 #### The Club